johchoi-ms/Hackathon2025_CMX_Qaunt_AI_Agent/.clinerules/workflows/validateQuery.md

 ### Steps
 - Execute the queries in the json file.
+- If valid query result exits:
     - Compare the retrieved query results with the expected results in `test.json`
     - If the discrepancy between results is **less than 5%**, add a comment stating the validation is successful, including the current datetime.
     - If the discrepancy is **greater than 5%**, add a comment marking it as a red flag, also including the current datetime.
+- If valid query result doesn't exits:
+    - run the queries and update the result.